pat's "mom's" yeast rolls

 • Scalding milk, shortening, and sugar.

-Combine milk, shortening, and sugar.
-Bring to a low boil "scald".
+Combine the milk, shortening, and sugar in a saucepan.
+Bring to a low boil to "scald".
 Stir.

 • Milk mixture poured into a stand mixer bowl.

-Pour into a stand mixer and allow to cool until lukewarm.
+Pour the mixture into a stand mixer fitted with the paddle attachment and allow to cool until lukewarm.

 • Yeast added to warm water.

-In the meantime, put hot water (120 degrees) and honey in 1 cup of water.
-Mix and add yeast.
+In the meantime, put the warm water and honey in a glass measuring cup.
+Mix and add the yeast.
 Allow this to get foamy.
 Then add to the milk mixture.

 • Slowly adding sifted flour.

-Now, sift 3 cups of flour.
-Add a little to the mixer at a time mixing while you go.
-Use your paddle attachment and stir on the low setting.
-I use no more than two until all ingredients are incorporated.
-The mixture should be smooth...
-Like cake mix.
+Sift 3 cups of flour.
+Add to the mixer, a little at a time, mixing while you go using the low setting.
+I use no more than two cups until all the ingredients are incorporated.
+The mixture should be smooth, like cake mix.

 • Adding salt to the mixer.